 - The applicant's suitability for Master's degree studies at Hanken (25%), based on the applicant's motivation, international profile and how the applicant would contribute to the programme specialisation.

 Hanken will notify the applicants of the admission decision via email.
 The results will be published in the middle of March 2021.

 An eletronic letter of acceptance will be sent to the admitted students.

 In accordance with the Universities Act, an applicant may only accept one offer of admittance for a higher education degree programme, beginning during the same term in Finland.
 This principle applies to Bachelor's, Master's, and PhD admissions.

 Request for rectification of the admissions results

-If an applicant believes that there has been an error in the decision-making process, he or she has the right to request rectification of the decision.
+If an applicant has not beed offered admission and believes that there has been an error in the decision-making process, he or she has the right to request rectification of the decision.
 Well-founded requests are to be made to the Rector within 14 days of the announcement of admissions results.
 A request for rectification cannot be sent by email.